A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 I threw in my science textbook and slammed the locker shut, clicking the lock into place and throwing my backpack over my shoulder.

-“Eric’s turning into a real cunt, you know that?”
+“Eric’s turning into a real chore, you know that?”

 Roger brushed the wavy blond hair from his face and showed a hint of a smile.
 Ever the peacekeeper in our little group of three, his only response was a shrug to convey his neutrality.